-Walking in Scotland is one of great ways to explore this beautiful country and its natural landscapes and wildlife.
+Hiking and walking in Scotland is one of the great ways to explore this beautiful country and its natural landscapes and wildlife.
 Walk our great trails such as the epic 80 mile Loch Ness 360° Trail.
 Or take a refreshing hike on our Scottish Glens.
 Or enjoy a leisurely stroll along the shores of shimmering vast lochs.
 You won’t be disappointed with our beautiful scenery and the magnificent views.
-Whether you’re taking guided walks through the Scottish Highlands, or you’re planning hill walking in Scotland with friends and family, there’s a Loch Ness, Inverness walk for you.
-We promise walking holidays for all abilities.
+Whether you’re taking guided walks through the Scottish Highlands, or you’re planning hillwalking in Scotland with friends and family, there’s a Loch Ness, Inverness walk for you.
+We’ve got walking holidays for all abilities.

 As with anywhere in Scotland, the weather is changeable throughout the year.
 This truly is the only country where you can enjoy all four seasons in one day!
 So, put on your hiking boots, layer up, pack some waterproofs, and get ready for a ramble around some of Scotland’s most beautiful landscapes.
 And, don’t forget your camera!

 Believe it or not, we really do enjoy some lovely sunshine too!
 Inverness enjoys its own microclimate.
-If you really want to experience Scotland, however, we recommend visiting in Winter.
-Enjoy Loch Ness at it’s best and snuggle up in a cosy cabin and enjoy the Scottish weather.
-Whenever you visit us, whilst walking in Scotland, you’ll be treated to dramatic vistas all year round.
-Not to mention an abundance of Highland wildlife.
+If you really want to experience Scotland, however, we recommend visiting in winter.
+Enjoy Loch Ness at it’s best and snuggle up in a cosy cabin and enjoy the dramatic Scottish weather.
+Whenever you visit us, whilst walking in Scotland you’ll be treated to stunning vistas all year round.
+Not to mention an abundance of Highland wildlife!

 Use the map below to find Scottish walks and Highland hiking!
 Or simply browse through our list of Scottish walks in Inverness and around Loch Ness below.